phalcon-orphanage/docs/fr/reference/whats-next.rst

 Profilage avec Speed Tracer
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-`Speed Tracer`_ est un outil pour vous aider à identifier et corriger les problèmes de votre application web.
-Il visualise les métriques s a tool to help you identify and fix performance problems in your web applications.
+`Speed Tracer`_ is a tool to help you identify and fix performance problems in your web applications.
 It visualizes metrics that are taken from low level instrumentation points inside of the browser and analyzes them as your application runs.
-Speed Tracer is available as a
-Chrome extension and works on all platforms where extensions are currently supported (Windows and Linux).
+Speed Tracer is available as a Chrome extension and works on all platforms where extensions are currently supported (Windows and Linux).

 .. figure:: ../_static/img/speed-tracer.jpg
     :align: center